lordfpx/AB-formValidation/README.md

   });
   ```

-* Check field validity from your scripts
+* If you want to Check a specific field validity from your scripts
   ```
   // select the parent with the data-ab-field-validation attribute var myField = document.querySelector('...');